Find out about the different types of edible salt and how to use to use them.

 Himalayan Black Salt/ Kala Namak

-Kala namak is salty, and rich in minerals with a slightly sour taste and quite a pungent smell similar to sulfur.
-It needs to be used in small amounts as too much can ruin a dish.
+Kala namak is salty and rich in minerals with a slightly sour taste and quite a pungent smell similar to sulfur.
+It should be used in small amounts as too much can ruin a dish.

-Uses: It is used throughout South Asia for chutneys, salads, chaats, raitas, spice mixes (like Jiralu), and other savoury snacks.
+Uses: Black salt is used throughout South Asia for chutneys, salads, chaats, raitas, spice mixes (like Jiralu), and other savoury snacks.
 It is also used as a popular substitution for eggs in many vegan recipes.

 Seasoned salts

-As salt absorbs aromas and flavours easily, spices and herbs such as celery, garlic, chipotle, mushroom and truffle may be added to make different types of flavoured salts.
+As salt tends to absorb aromas and flavours easily dried ingredients such as celery, garlic, chipotle, mushroom and truffle may be added to create different flavoured salts.

-Smoked salts absorb the aroma of whatever type of wood they are smoked with, and add a smoky flavour to a dish.
-They are popular for many vegetarian dishes, breakfasts, meats, fish and even flavoured butter.
+Smoked salts absorb the aroma of whatever type of wood they are smoked with and add a smoky flavour to a dish.

 Season to taste means adding enough salt or pepper to make a dish taste good.
 The amount will vary according to an individual’s tastes or any health concerns.
 Also, while table salt is a fine salt, Maldon or kosher salt consists of larger crystals therefore measurements will vary according to their different textures and level of saltiness.